-Through recent revaluations and by analyzing my whole life, I have come to see how backwards this message is.
+Through recent evaluations and by analyzing my whole life, I have come to see how backward this message is.
 In actuality, it’s best to take care of yourself before helping others.

 Instead keep making sure your satisfaction is high, sanity levels are up, and your tank is full.
 How?
 Self-care galore.
 Schedule time to do something for yourself.
 Go to your favorite store, take a bubble bath, paint your nails, read a magazine, call a friend, drink a really great cup of coffee.

-What every makes you happy, do it.
-Along the way you will hold doors open for ladies with double-wide baby strollers.
+Whatever makes you happy, do it.
+Along the way, you will hold doors open for ladies with double-wide baby strollers.
 Help an elderly neighbor with their groceries.
 Listen to a friend go through a crisis.
 Why?
 Because you are completely happy and full of positive energy.
-Enough to pass on to someone who many need an extra does of kindness.
+Enough to pass on to someone who may need an extra dose of kindness.
 And that to me is doing a favor.
 It is the process of giving to another person out of sheer joy and delight because you feel “full” enough to give back.
-As a result you feel even more gratitude and joy.
+As a result, you feel even more gratitude and joy.

 If this seems “too selfish” or “too indulgent” think of it in these terms: you have to nourish yourself before you can nourish others.
 You simply cannot nourish someone when you are depleted.